 Decisions Made Prior

-You can read up on my intent, research, analysis, and rough decision-making prior to this actual experiment at Part 1: Research, to get a better understanding before moving onto this following article, which will breakdown my experimental journey.
+You can read up on my intent, research, analysis, and rough decision-making prior to this actual experiment at Part 1: Research, to get a better understanding before moving onto the following article, which will break down my experimental journey.